Arsenolipids

 In the brown macroalga Saccharina latissima and related species, the concentrations of the lipid vary in different parts of the organism.
 The main fatty acid components are saturated (C15 to C20) with 16:0 predominating and small amounts of unsaturated fatty acids (16:1 to 18:3); much of the palmitic acid is in position sn-2 of the glycerol moiety.
 The more conventional phospholipids in the organism have very different fatty acid compositions.
 In dulse (red alga) samples, the main molecular species was found to be 18:1/16:1.
 A mono-acyl (lyso) form of the lipid has been found in the brown alga Saccharina japonica.

 The freshwater cyanobacterium Synechocystis sp.
 PCC 6803 contains this lipid, and it requires exogenous trimethylarsine for biosynthesis of the presumed arsenosugar precursor.
 In contrast, Nostoc sp.
 PCC 7120, a typical filamentous cyanobacterium ubiquitous in aquatic systems, is able both to methylate inorganic arsenic and to produce arsenosugars and thence the arsenosugar phospholipid with C17 saturated and unsaturated fatty acid components; it does not produce arsenohydrocarbons.
 The unicellular alga Dunaliella tertiolecta methylates arsenate to produce dimethylarsinate and thence the arsenosugar and the complex arsenolipid.
+While it has been detected in the developing brain of pilot whales together with arseno-hydrocarbons, presumably after crossing the blood-brain barrier, it is presumed to come from their diet of squid.

 4. Other Arsenolipids

-The unicellular marine alga Dunaliella tertiolecta contains phytyl 5-dimethylarsinoyl-2-O‑methyl-ribofuranoside as 35 to 65% of the total arsenolipids together with an arsenic-containing hydrocarbon.
+The unicellular marine alga D. tertiolecta contains phytyl 5-dimethylarsinoyl-2-O‑methyl-ribofuranoside as 35 to 65% of the total arsenolipids together with an arsenic-containing hydrocarbon.
 As well as the arsinoyl moiety, the lipid is unique in containing both a phytyl group and a 2‑O‑methylriboside of a type normally found only in RNA, with the two linked by an ether bond.

 A range of related lipids have been found in sediments from a hypersaline lake, where they may have originated in detritus from phytoplankton.